floweethehub/thehub/support/developer-notes.md

 Run configure with the --enable-debug option, then make.
 Or run configure with CXXFLAGS="-g -ggdb -O0" or whatever debug flags you need.

-**debug.log**
+**hub.log**

-If the code is behaving strangely, take a look in the debug.log file in the data directory;
+If the code is behaving strangely, take a look in the hub.log file in the data directory;
 error and debugging messages are written there.

-The -debug=... command-line option controls debugging; running with just -debug or -debug=1 will turn on all categories (and give you a very large debug.log file).
+The -debug=... command-line option controls debugging; running with just -debug or -debug=1 will turn on all categories (and give you a very large hub.log file).

-The Qt code routes qDebug() output to debug.log under category "qt": run with -debug=qt to see it.
+The Qt code routes qDebug() output to hub.log under category "qt": run with -debug=qt to see it.

 **testnet and regtest modes**